wdn5e-virginia-edu/wdn5e-virginia-edu.github.io/about.md

 permalink: /about/
 ---

+This is basically use web technologies to build apps with
+* functionality expected of native apps, and
-I've worked various information technology jobs, mostly at the University of Virginia in its
+* appearance and performance which is more sporty than clunky I've worked various information technology jobs, mostly at the University of Virginia in its
 * Advanced Technology Group (ad hoc projects)
 * Scholarly Technology group (UVACollab support)